Clara Brugada

 Clara Marina Brugada Molina (born August 12, 1963) is a Mexican politician and economist serving as the head of government of Mexico City after winning the 2024 election.
 A member of the National Regeneration Movement (Morena), she formerly served as mayor of the borough of Iztapalapa and as a federal and district legislator.

 Early life and education

 Brugada was born on August 12, 1963, in Mexico City.
 After her father died at 15, she moved with her family to Chiapas, a southern state in Mexico with high levels of poverty.
-The inequality and poverty she saw there prompted her to study economics.
+The economic inequality and poverty she saw there prompted her to study economics.

 She attended the Universidad Autónoma Metropolitana (UAM) in Iztapalapa from 1980 to 1985, where she earned a degree in economics.
 She later worked as an advisor for DECA Equipo Pueblo, a civil association.

 Political career

 Early career

 Brugada first ran for political office 1995, where she was elected as a councilor for the San Miguel Teotongo neighborhood in the inaugural citizen council of Iztapalapa.

 In 1997, she was elected to the federal Chamber of Deputies as a member of the PRD as the representative for District 22 (Sierra de Santa Catarina).
 In 2000, she was elected as a deputy in the Legislative Assembly of the Federal District (now the Congress of Mexico City).
 She returned to the federal Chamber of Deputies in the 2003 election.